 In the next tutorial, we would be discussing the basics of Selenium IDE, its installation, and the features.
 We would also have a look at the basic terminologies and nomenclatures of Selenium IDE.

 Next Selenium Tutorial: Introduction to Selenium IDE and its installation with detailed study on all the features of Selenium IDE (coming soon)

 A remark for the readers: Our next tutorial of the Selenium training series is in the processing mode, meanwhile you can explore a bit about the Selenium suite and its tools by looking at its official website.

 Shruti Shrivastava (our main author for this series), Amaresh Dhal, and Pallavi Sharma are helping us to bring this series to our readers.

-Pallavi Sharma has more than 7 years rich experience of working in automation testing field with hands-on Selenium and JAVA experience.
+Pallavi Sharma has 7+ years rich experience of working in automation testing field with hands-on Selenium and JAVA experience.

-Stay tuned till then and share your views, comments and knowledge to help us groom.
-Also let us know if you find anything that we missed out so that we can include them in the subsequent tutorials.
+Stay tuned and share your views, comments, and knowledge to help us, groom.
+Also, let us know if you think that we missed out something so that we can include them in our subsequent tutorials.